Bella442/React/README.md

 ### Overview
 This project is a React-based web application.
 It provides a template for starting new React projects with pre-configured settings, including routing, state management, and styling.
-It's interacting with an API, which configuration details can be found in `.env.development` file.
+It's interacting with an API, which configuration details can be found in `.env.example` file.

 ### Technologies used
 - React